4. Chapter 4

 "So many..." she whispered to herself, her eyes gazing unseeingly over the stream their slow feet had led them to, her arms wrapping around herself as if to ward off a chill.
 The golden-red trees nearby whispered as a fresh breath of wind blew through their leaves.

 Éothain turned to look at her now still figure, the hands that unconsciously tightened their grip as her mood darkened.
-The expression on her face was the gloominess preceding unshed tears; sudden realisation struck him.
+The expression on her face was the gloominess preceding unshed tears.
+Sudden realisation struck him.
 "You lost someone close to your heart in the Ring War."
+He knew of her father's fate, yet those who had lost only one loved one during the past dreaded year were indeed few.

-She knew he did not mean her father: her brothers had told him of his fate.
-The healer nodded, confirming his guess.
+The healer nodded.
 "The man I was betrothed to was killed not long before the attack on Osgiliath last summer."

 Having expected to hear about the loss of a dear relation or friend, the Rider was startled by the revelation: the healer's open manner and easy speech had led him to think her unattached.
 The absence of a ring upon her finger had consolidated the notion, but now it made him wonder, for he knew women who had lost their intended or husband clung to their rings in mourning.
 It was possible she was wont to remove her betrothal ring when working at the Houses of Healing for fear of marring its beauty, he thought; mayhap she had misplaced it before the journey to Ithilien and had yet to find it.